mvelarde238/mv23theme/readme.txt

 - Video and Share modals removed
 - Fix .sticky-posts-filter class implementation: disable on tablet and mobile
 - Width implementation in common settings container
+- Gallery improvement: use custom link from wp media folder

 2.6.0 25-07-02
 - Migrate Offcanvas Elements settings (!use migrator)